wju99/reprally-onboarding/README.md

 **Conversions:**
 - Add a "Schedule a call with our team" button on the success page
-- Show a popup if they try to leave ("Wait!
+- Show a popup if they try to leave without scrolling down ("Wait!
 See your insights first")
 - Send emails to people who didn't finish

 **Performance**
 - Cache the insights data so it loads instantly
-- Speed up the database queries
+- Speed up the store fetch by using PostGIS queries instead of fetching all stores and filtering in memory

 ### Long-term Success Metrics